![]() |

 Read the rest of the review here.

-• Follow me for a literary analysis of Voices Under Berlin.
+• Follow me for a scholarly analysis of Voices Under Berlin that explains some of the special literary techniques used in the novel.

 • Robert Többe, a documentary filmmaker in Berlin writes:-